Real Power Is Knowing When to Pull Back

 I thought the only way to hold my ground was to push back.
 So I got colder.
 More guarded.
 Ready to defend myself at every turn.

 But fighting them meant I was losing myself.
-The job I once loved felt heavy.
-My joy was disappearing.
-I was becoming someone I didn't recognize—and it wasn't working anyway.
+I was becoming someone I didn't recognize, and it wasn't working anyway.

 Frustrated and exhausted, I turned to a mentor.
 Their advice shocked me: